Zogurd/eleventy-base-blog/content/blog/fifthpost.md

 ---
+title: This is my Fifth post.
-title: This is a fifth post (draft)
+description: This is a post on My Blog for future alterations.
-date: 2023-01-23
+date: 2023-10-21
-draft: true
 ---

-This is a draft post
+## New section

+Just some random text for now....